HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 ## 3 share_of_assets.ipynb
 ### 3.1 What is it for?
-This script processes data from output_time_series.csv.
+This script processes data from output csv-data with results from modeling.
-Focus lies on generating stacked box plots, that show supply of different assets for a given time period (f. e. in summer) and granularity (weeks, months etc.).
+Focus lies on generating stacked box plots, that show demand and supply of different assets, storages for a given time period (f. e. in summer) and granularity (weeks, months etc.).
 It is possible to add a tag in plot that shows the percentage of an asset or a group of assets on total supply.

 ### 3.2 Structure
 - Import of packages